Pearls of the Alsace Wine Route

 Overview

-This bike tour in France and Switzerland will lead you through a beautiful region full of art and culture, excellent wines, and world renowned cuisine which will fascinate gourmets and bon vivant alike.
+This bike tour in France and Switzerland will lead you through a beautiful region full of art and culture, excellent wines, and world-renowned cuisine that will fascinate gourmets and bon vivant alike.

-But there is more than wine to enjoy on this bike tour in France: the idyllic landscape is dominated and protected by the mountain range of the Vosges, on whose mountain tops sit castles and ruins.
+But there is more than wine to enjoy on this bike tour in France: the idyllic landscape is dominated and protected by the mountain range of the Vosges, with castles and ruins sitting atop mountains.
 The starting point of this romantic Alsace cycling route is the European city of Strasbourg.
 In the city center, which is surrounded by the canals of the River Ill, you will get an idea of what lies ahead.
 At the end of the tour, you will have a hard time deciding what has been the highlight: Strasbourg, Mulhouse, Basel, or Colmar!

 Highlights